barryclark/jekyll-now/_posts/2020-03-28-OpenBanking-Part1.md

 More specifically, it is composed of
 * The [Payment Services Directive 2][15] which sets out the legal framework and requirements for access to bank customer accounts by Third Part Providers (TPPs).
-* The European Banking Authority [technical standards for customer authentication and communications][16] in PSD2.
+* The European Banking Authority [technical standards for customer authentication and communications][16] (RTS) in PSD2.
 * The [Electronic Identification Regulation][17] (eIDAS) which sets out the details on the operation of Trust Service Providers (TSPs, more on this below).